 Wales is a beautiful part of the UK thanks to the rolling hills, 1,680 miles of coastline and mountains.
 It is the perfect place for touring with a car and caravan, with five regions of outstanding natural beauty and three national parks.

-Wales is well-known for its award-winning beaches, around 40 have received Blue Flag awards, the Pembrokeshire National Park, Snowdon and its rich history along with culture.
+Wales is well-known for its award-winning beaches, has received Blue Flag awards, the Pembrokeshire National Park, Snowdon and its rich history along with culture.
 It is a foodie’s paradise thanks to the many award-winning restaurants, farmers markets and food festivals.

 Wales is home to many traditional foods and many of them are simple dishes as the people of Wales used to be known for living off the land.